Oly Ilunga Kalenga

 Oly Ilunga Kalenga (born 24 June 1960) is a Belgian–Congolese medical doctor who was the Democratic Republic of the Congo's Minister of Public Health from 2016 to 2019.
 He resigned his post on 22 July 2019, then was arrested on 14 September 2019 for allegedly mismanaging a portion of Congo's $4.3 million in Ebola response money, an allegation that he denies.

 Dr. Oly Ilunga was released from Makala Prison on 9 September 2024 after having fully served his five-year sentence.

 In July 2025, the United Nations Human Rights Committee confirmed that his 2020 conviction by the Court of Cassation of the Democratic Republic of Congo, acting as a court of first and final instance, without the possibility of appeal allowing for a review of the conviction and sentence, constituted a violation of his fundamental rights.
 The Committee considered that, in the case of Dr. Oly Ilunga, an effective remedy would consist in granting him adequate compensation.

 Early life and education

 Oly Ilunga Kalenga moved to Belgium aged 13.
 He studied medicine at the UCLouvain.
 From 1985 to 1986, he obtained a diploma in statistics at Pierre and Marie Curie University, then he obtained a doctorate in public health from UCLouvain in 1990 and a specialization in internal medicine in 1991.
 He also holds an MBA in management obtained from the Louvain School of Management.
-His MD was followed by a PhD in public health and epidemiology and an MBA specialising in health economics at the Louvain School of Management of the UCLouvain in Louvain-la-Neuve.
+His MD was followed by an MBA in public health and epidemiology specialising in health economics at the Louvain School of Management of the UCLouvain in Louvain-la-Neuve.

 He worked at the Cliniques de l'Europe (Europe Hospitals) in Brussels, specialising in internal medicine and intensive care, rising to head the intensive care unit, and then became the hospital's medical director and managing director (2013–16).